skillrepos/k8s-dev-v2/codespace-labs.md

 ![Splitting the terminal](./images/k8sdev4a.png?raw=true "Splitting the terminal")

 12. In the right terminal, run a command to start a `watch` of pods in the roar namespace.
-The watch will continue running until we stop it.  ( Note you will need to add *alias k=kubectl* if you want it there. )
+The watch will continue running until we stop it.

 ```
 kubectl get -n roar pods -w
 ```